SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 - Medium Pizza Special
 - Two Pita Special

-**Action Taken:** Skipped - all dishes already have course_id. **REVIEW NEEDED** - Very low dish count suggests incomplete migration or restaurant status verification needed.
+**Action Taken:** Skipped - all dishes already have course_id. **ACTION REQUIRED:** Restaurant should be removed from active list and database status should be updated to reflect permanent closure.

 #### Ting's Kitchen (Restaurant ID: 941)
 **Status:** ✅ SKIPPED - Already has course assignments | ⚠️ STATUS MISMATCH